TWChennai/kotlin-workshop/basics/kotlin-basics-snippets.md

 Exercise
 1. Declare a String constant with initial value "Constant" using explicit type
 2. Change the above constant to use type inference
+3. Change the above to a variable, update it and print its value.
 */

 ```